-If you are blogging for a while, you know the importance of a caching plugin when comes to the website speed and performance.
-By using a WordPress caching plugin and some hacks, we could improve the speed of our WordPress blog.
+If you are blogging for a while, you know the importance of a caching plugin regarding the website’s speed and performance.
+Using a WordPress caching plugin and some hacks, we could improve the speed of our WordPress blog.

 W3 Total Cache is a freemium WordPress caching plugin.
-Means the plugin have a free version available through the WordPress plugin repository and a premium one which got more advanced optimizations.
-Well when you start a new blog, the free version is good enough.
+This means the plugin has a free version available through the WordPress plugin repository and a premium one with more advanced optimizations.
+Well, when you start a new blog, the free version is good enough.

 If you check the free version plugin, you can see that the plugin got more than 1 million active installs.

 This clearly tells that the plugin is something that you need to try.
 Also, the plugin developer – W3 EDGE, is adding more powerful features and fixing every bug when a new update rolls out!

 W3 Total Cache is used by some famous companies and business websites all around the world.
 The plugin is compatible with AMP and SSL-enabled web pages.
 On top of that, the minification offered by this plugin is fantastic.
 You could save a lot of your hosting bandwidth.
 But, let’s come to our topic.

 When Do You Need to Delete W3 Total Cache Plugin?
 When Do You Need to Delete W3 Total Cache Plugin?